E-moodles/E-moodles-installation/README.md

 Take a look at our video that represents the user side: https://www.youtube.com/watch?v=hXYRmv0WJvY.

 ###Display
-Please look at the Desciption_To_Download.pdf file
+Please look at the E-Moodles Description How To Install.pdf file